Your cart

 Biography

-Anton Killin studied musical composition, sonic art, music theory, and ethnomusicology at the New Zealand School of Music, Wellington.
+Anton studied musical composition, sonic art, music theory, and ethnomusicology at the New Zealand School of Music, Wellington, in the noughties.
 Anton’s MMus thesis and composition portfolio were supervised by Jack Body and Michael Norris.
 Anton then went on to complete a PhD thesis in philosophy at Victoria University of Wellington.
-Anton’s essays have been published in numerous journals including Biological Theory, Biology & Philosophy, Canadian Journal of Philosophy, Debates in Aesthetics, Ethnomusicology Forum, European Journal for Philosophy of Science, Journal of Aesthetics and Art Criticism, New Zealand Journal of Asian Studies, and R. Joyce’s edited book, Routledge Handbook of Evolution & Philosophy.
+Much of Anton’s scholarly work focuses on philosophy of the sciences and philosophy of the arts (especially music), as well as the evolution of musicality.
+Anton’s essays have been published in various journals including Biological Theory, Biology & Philosophy, British Journal of Aesthetics, Canadian Journal of Philosophy, Erkenntnis, Ethnomusicology Forum, European Journal for Philosophy of Science, Journal of Aesthetics and Art Criticism, Journal of Language Evolution, Metascience, Mind & Language, Music & Science, New Zealand Journal of Asian Studies, Philosophy Compass, Phenomenology & the Cognitive Sciences and Review of Philosophy & Psychology.
+Anton received the 2021 Lilburn Research Fellowship, during which he investigated the role and influence of Indonesian gamelan in New Zealand music composition.

-Anton was the recipient of the 2005 Indonesian Gamelan Prize (Victoria University of Wellington), the 2008 Max Julian Prize for Ethnomusicology (New Zealand School of Music), 2011 J. L. Stewart Postgraduate and Victoria Doctoral Scholarships (Victoria University of Wellington), and a 2014 PGSA Postgraduate Research Award (Victoria University of Wellington).
+Anton was the recipient of the 2005 Indonesian Gamelan Prize (Victoria University of Wellington), the 2008 Max Julian Prize for Ethnomusicology (New Zealand School of Music), 2011 J. L. Stewart Postgraduate and Victoria Doctoral Scholarships (Victoria University of Wellington), a 2014 PGSA Postgraduate Research Award (Victoria University of Wellington), a 2018 British Society of Aesthetics conference organisation grant (“Creativity in Art, Science & Mind”, University of Cambridge, UK) and a 2019 ISHPSSB (International Society for the History, Philosophy & Social Studies of Biology) early career researcher travel award (University of Oslo, Norway).

 Photo credit: Seth Lazar